Make Care Visible

 “We hold so many worlds inside us.
 So many futures.
 It is our radical responsibility to share these worlds, to plant them in the soil of our society as seeds for the type of justice we want and need.”

-This June, I’m inviting you to join me in a bit of culture-shaping as we become craftivists making care visible in our neighborhoods:
+From May 1-15th, I invite you to join me in a culture-shaping experiment as we make care visible in our neighborhoods:

-If you’re interested in joining me in this communal effort, check out the “How it Works” steps below and sign up using the “Sign Up and show care” button!
+If you’re interested in joining in this communal effort, check out the “How it Works” steps below and sign up using the “Sign Up and show care” button!
+I’ll send you an email with more details on getting started!

-And if you want inspiration for what your craftivism might look like in action, scroll to the bottom of this page!
+And if you want inspiration for what your craftivism might look like in action, scroll down for examples.

 Andrew